kcloze/docker-for-local-development/README_EN.md

 5. Setting  `/etc/hosts`, add `127.0.0.1 www-local.site1.com`.

-6. Make sure `/PATH/TO/YOUR/DOCUMENT/ROOT` has index.html and index.php file.
+5. Make sure `/PATH/TO/YOUR/DOCUMENT/ROOT` has index.html and index.php file.

-7. Build the configuration by running: `docker-compose up -d`.
+6. Build the configuration by running: `docker-compose up -d`.

-8. Open browser urls: `localost:8090` and `www-local.site1.com:8090`.
+7. Open browser urls: `localost:8090` and `www-local.site1.com:8090`.

-9. Check log file by runnig `docker-compose logs -f`.
+8. Check log file by runnig `docker-compose logs -f`.

-### 验证
+### Check That Everything Is Working

 To check that the build is working, run `docker-compose ps`.
 This should give you output similar to the below.